Read in 3 minutes

 git fetch -p

--p flag will tell Git to remove any remote-tracking references that no longer exist on the remote repository before fetching.
+-p option will tell Git to remove any remote-tracking references that no longer exist on the remote repository before fetching.

 In this tutorial, you have learned how to delete local and remote Git branches.
 Branches are basically a reference to a snapshot of your changes and have a short life cycle.
 Once the branch is merged into the master (or another main branch) it is no longer needed and should be removed.